leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.5 \_get\_info

-We coould provide additional information, importand for controlling the action the policy.
+We could provide additional information important for controlling the action of the policy.
-For example, if we do reinforcement learning on a [jump and run game](https://c64online.com/c64-games/the-great-giana-sisters/), the number of heart (lives left) from our character.
+For example, if we do reinforcement learning on a [jump and run game](https://c64online.com/c64-games/the-great-giana-sisters/), the number of hearts (lives left) from our character.

-In our simple model we don't have such information.
+In our simple model, we don't have such information.

 So, just leave the default, the empty dictionary.

 3.1.6 \_get\_terminated

-In our model run (epoche) will be terminated, if all cells are dead and the species died out.
+In our model, the run (epoch) will be terminated if all cells are dead and the species has died out.
 Note that it is a huge difference, if the model is terminated (all cells are dead) or is truncated (simply runs out of max time).

 Replace the default `b_terminated = False` with: